 When you hit the Great Otway National Park it’s like stepping into another world.
 Meander amongst towering trees, magical waterfalls and enliven your senses with that cool, crisp, fresh forest air.
 Park the car, grab your jacket and beanie, hit the walking tracks and get ready to fill your Insta feed with photo opportunities everywhere you look.

 There are so many different walks suited to all levels of fitness, and most of them lead to a waterfall or waterway of some kind.
-One of my favorites is the Sheoak Falls in Lorne.
+One of my favourites is the Sheoak Falls in Lorne.
 Make sure you stop by Live Wire Park too – it’s loads of fun for both little and big kids!
 The Shockwave zip coaster will really get your heart pumping.

 If the Great Ocean Road is super stunning from the road, just imagine what it’s like from the sky.
 The helicopter flights along the coast line are truly awe-inspiring and give you a really different perspective of the 12 Apostles.
 It’s such a special experience with stories you’ll share forever.